evansbenj/SulaRAD/4_More_GATK_Calling_All_Sites_and_Filtering.md

 # Calling invariant and variant sites with GATK and then filtering

 OK so we have finished the base calling.
 Now we can export a vcf file with the full data, including homozygous sites, SNPs, and indels.
 To get indels as well (which will be used for filtering purposes in the next step), I need to  "EMIT_ALL_CONFIDENT_SITES".
-I did do the latter and named the file this: "recal_stampy_allsites_round2_all_confident_sites.vcf".
+I named the file this: "recal_stampy_allsites_round2_all_confident_sites.vcf".

 I did this with this script: